-At Heart of Kent Hospice we provide award winning specialist support for patients and their families living with dementia.
+At Heart of Kent Hospice we provide award-winning specialist dementia support services for patients and their families living with dementia.

 We recognise that seeing people early in their diagnosis means that we can help them live well and independently for as long as they can.

-Whatever your diagnosis and the stage of your illness, our Dementia Nurse Specialists offer empathetic care and support for you and your family in your own home or in a residential, assisted living or nursing home.
+Whatever your diagnosis and the stage of your illness, our Dementia Nurse Specialists offer empathetic care and support for you and your family both over the telephone and via video consultations, and essential home visits.
 They will liaise with your GP, Memory Clinic and Admiral Nurse to ensure that you have the precise care you need, and can also direct you to other local services that may help.

 Our Dementia Nurse Specialists can give advice on symptom control, medicine management and planning for the future, but also support your carers with information on managing challenging behaviour, nutrition and keeping you safe.